jawhien/extendedTotalCmd/README.md

 In this case, you need to [create a new issue](https://github.com/jawhien/extendedTotalCmd/issues/new) in the GitHub repository.
 Describe as much as possible your problem / proposal.

 ## The add-on does not support my language, can I help with the translation?
 Yes, please send me letter to the email address indicated in the add-on, and I will send you the necessary files and instructions.
-You can view the authorís email address in the NVDA Add-ons Manager.
+You can view the author‚Äôs email address in the NVDA Add-ons Manager.

 # Change log